 On that victorious evening in Iowa, Barack Obama stopped being too young or too inexperienced.
 His youthful outlook and lack of time inside the political machine will be invaluable assets.
 I vowed that I would combat any fears about his safety with prayer.
 Most of all, my support wouldn't be based simply on the color of his skin.
 He's my next President because he is the best candidate for the journey that lies ahead.
 As my good friend, Dr. Dickerson, would say "he came into this world fully prepared for this journey.

 "In the words of the late Martin L. King, Jr., "there are some difficult days ahead."
 Indeed America must reap the bitter harvest sown from the Bush administration's seeds of arrogance and blatant disregard for humanity.
-The bible teaches us that ineverything there is a season.
-I believe the 2008 Presidential election challenges us to pick the candidate best suited for the coming season.

 There is a time for a politician.